dotnet/docs/docs/core/compatibility/windows-forms/9.0/statusstrip-renderer.md

 ## Reason for change

 The previous default behavior didn't meet accessibility standards.
+The focus indicator over the `ToolStripSplitButton` was difficult to see due to the lack of contrast.

 ## Recommended action